saltstack/salt/pkg/osx/README.md

-Building Native Packages on macOS
+Building Native Packages on MacOS
 =================================

-Salt runs well on the macOS, but does have some limitations.
+Salt runs well on the MacOS, but does have some limitations.

-In this directory you will find scripts and collateral to build a macOS .pkg-style package that uses a custom-built Python.
-This process has been tested on macOS Lion (10.7) and later.
+In this directory you will find scripts and collateral to build a MacOS .pkg-style package that uses a custom-built Python.
+This process has been tested on MacOS Lion (10.7) and later.

 This approach enables Salt users to potentially add items to their Salt install via 'pip install' without interfering with the rest of their system's Python